Vyral/base-template/_posts/2019-03-05-what-to-budget-for-as-a-real-estate-investor.md

 {% include youtube.html %}

-&nbsp;

-When purchasing an investment property, there are a number of costs you’ll need to keep in mind as you do.
+When purchasing an investment property, there are a number of costs you’ll need to keep in mind.
 For brevity’s sake, we’re going to cover just three of the most significant expenses today:

 **1. Property management fees.** As a landlord, you’ve got enough on your plate.
 Hiring a property manager will ensure that your investment is well taken care of.
 However, this necessary service comes at a cost—usually 5% to 12% of the monthly rent.

 {% include pullquote.html %}

-**2. Leasing.** This can be cost as much as one months’ rent or as little as .25% each month.
+**2. Leasing.** This can cost as much as one month's rent or as little as .25% each month.

 **3. Maintenance.** Typically, landlords should maintain a reserve between $300 and $400 to make sure minor issues can be resolved in a timely manner.
 Having between 3% to 6% of annual rent in reserve will help you avoid spending out-of-pocket funds on fixing up your property.